gbillig/imdb-enricher/README.md

 # imdb_filmography_rating
+This is a Chrome Extension that adds information to each actor's IMDb page.
-Show IMDb rating in Filmography section
+Currently, the extension adds a section that shows the IMDb rating of each film in Filmography section.